A city break is essential. Check into one of these luxurious new staycation spots for the ultimate Melbourne holiday.

 Laneway makeover – Laneways By Ovolo

 Melbourne’s iconic laneways are filled with hidden treasures, as is Laneways by Ovolo.
 Filled with bespoke art, Ovolo’s rooms are sleek and spacious.
 And like our quirky laneways, this hotel is small but big on personality.
 The hotel recently reopened with a new look inspired by '80s Memphis design.
 Make a pit stop for elevated pub grub and craft beers on tap at Amphlett House.
+For the cosiest stay, book the Hygge package.
+You'll save 25 per cent on a two night stay and enjoy warming winter cocktails.

 Modern mid-century – Le Méridien Hotel